-As of March 31, 2021, the Company had cash outside the Trust Account of \$1,449,687 available for working capital needs.
-All remaining cash held in the Trust Account are generally unavailable for the Company's use, prior to an initial business combination, and is restricted for use either in a Business Combination or to redeem Class A ordinary shares.
-As of March 31, 2021, none of the amount in the Trust Account was available to be withdrawn as described above.
+As of September 30, 2021, the Company had cash in an operating bank account, outside of the Trust Account, of \$335,058 available for working capital needs.
+As of September 30, 2021 the Company had working capital of \$422,644.
+All remaining funds held in the Trust Account are generally unavailable for the Company's use, prior to an initial Business Combination, and are restricted for use either in a Business Combination, to redeem Class A ordinary shares or with respect to the interest earned, to be withdrawn for the payment of taxes.
+As of September 30, 2021, none of the amount in the Trust Account was withdrawn as described above.

-Through March 31, 2021, the Company's liquidity needs were satisfied through receipt of \$25,000 from the sale of the founder shares and the remaining net proceeds from the Initial Public Offering and the sale of Private Placement Units.
+Through September 30, 2021, the Company's liquidity needs were satisfied through receipt of \$25,000 from the sale of the Founder Shares and the remaining net proceeds from the Initial Public Offering and the sale of Private Placement Warrants.

-The Company anticipates that the \$1,449,687 outside of the Trust Account as of March 31, 2021, will be sufficient to allow the Company to operate for at least the next 12 months from the issuance of the financial statements, assuming that a Business Combination is not consummated during that time.
+On October 28, 2021, the Sponsor funded the \$1,500,000 available under the Working Capital Loans to the Company (see Notes 6 and 12).
+The Company anticipates that the \$335,058 in its operating bank account as of September 30, 2021, in addition to the subsequent \$1,500,000 draw down of the Working Capital Loans available, will be sufficient to allow the Company to operate for at least the next 12 months from the issuance of the financial statements, assuming that a Business Combination is not consummated during that time.
 Until consummation of its Business Combination, the Company will be using the funds not held in the Trust Account, and any additional Working Capital Loans (as defined in Note 6) from the initial shareholders, the Company's officers and directors, or their respective affiliates (which is described in Note 6), for identifying and evaluating prospective acquisition candidates, performing business due diligence on prospective target businesses, traveling to and from the offices, plants or similar locations of prospective target businesses, reviewing corporate documents and material agreements of prospective target businesses, selecting the target business to acquire and structuring, negotiating and consummating the Business Combination.

-The Company does not believe it will need to raise additional funds in order to meet the expenditures required for operating its business.
-However, if the Company's estimates of the costs of undertaking in-depth due diligence and negotiating business combination is less than the actual amount necessary to do so, the Company may have insufficient funds available to operate its business prior to the business combination.
+The Company does not believe It will need to raise additional funds in order to meet the expenditures required for operating its business.
+However, if the Company's estimates of the costs of undertaking in-depth due diligence and negotiating Business Combination is less than the actual amount necessary to do so, the Company may have insufficient funds available to operate its business prior to the Business Combination.
 Moreover, the Company will need to raise additional capital through loans from its Sponsor, officers, directors, or third parties.
 None of the Sponsor, officers or directors are under any obligation to advance funds to, or to invest in, the Company.
 If the Company is unable to raise additional capital, it may be required to take additional measures to conserve liquidity, which could include, but not necessarily be limited to, curtailing operations, suspending the pursuit of its business plan, and reducing overhead expenses.
 The Company cannot provide any assurance that new financing will be available to it on commercially acceptable terms, if at all.